 The death of Monica Petersen was one of the first cases that caught my attention.
-It’s not hard to feel admiration and sympathy for someone like Monica, she’s quite the unsung hero.
-During my research, I must have messaged more than a hundred people, not many replied.
+During my research, I must have messaged more than a hundred people, but not many replied.
 One year later I spoke with Jessie Petersen.

 - Total Disclosure: Hey there, Jessie!
 So sorry we lost contact, got banned again.

 - Jessie Petersen: Hey man, yeah, I was a little sketched about the timing of all that.
 I watched your video a couple of times (my podcast teaser about Monica).
 I think your details are correct.